Quantum error detection in qubit-resonator star architecture: Introduction

-Compared to surface codes, large-distance color codes have additional requirements~\cite{Rice2011,Fujii2024}.
+Compared to surface codes, large-distance color codes and qLDPC codes have additional requirements~\cite{Rice2011,Fujii2024,IBM2024_qLDPC}.
 First, they require the measurement of at least weight-six stabilizers.
 Secondly, X and Z basis stabilizers are supported by the same data qubits.
 Thus, color codes do not map to a locally connected 2D array of qubits in a trivial way.
 This difficulty has been overcome in quantum computers based on trapped ions~\cite{Monz2022, Monz2024}, where two-qubit gates are possible between qubits that share a vibrational mode of the trap, and on neutral atoms~\cite{Grangier2007,Lukin2024}, where atoms can be shuttled around modifying the effective connectivity during operation.
-With superconducting qubits, individual stabilizers of color code have been demonstrated on a five qubit device \cite{Takita2017,Vuillot2018,Harper2019} and a mapping of color code has been proposed for the heavy-hex architecture~\cite{Chamberland2020} where extra two-qubit gates and qubits were employed for routing and measuring syndrome-circuit error flags.
+With superconducting qubits, individual stabilizers of color code have been demonstrated on a five qubit device \cite{Takita2017,Vuillot2018,Flammia2019} and a mapping of color code has been proposed for the heavy-hex architecture~\cite{Chamberland2020} where extra two-qubit gates and qubits were employed for routing and measuring syndrome-circuit error flags.
 Recently, a distance-three color code has been demonstrated on a square grid architecture~\cite{Google2024ColorCode} using a superdense coding circuit~\cite{gidney2023superdense}.
+To execute qLDPC codes, long-range couplers that cross over other elements or make use of additional routing surfaces have been proposed~\cite{MIT2025qLDPC} and demonstrated~\cite{,wang2025qLDPC}.